 Third, to study the Bible properly, we should not think of ourselves as totally independent in our analysis of the text.
 It is arrogant to think that we cannot gain understanding through the lifelong work of others who have studied Scripture.
 Some people, in error, approach the Bible with the idea that they will depend on the Holy Spirit alone and they will discover all the hidden truths of Scripture.
 Christ, in the giving of the Holy Spirit, has given people with spiritual gifts to the body of Christ.
 One of these spiritual gifts is that of teaching (Ephesians 4:11–12; 1 Corinthians 12:28).
 These teachers are given by the Lord to help us to correctly understand and obey Scripture.
 It is always wise to study the Bible with other believers, assisting each other in understanding and applying the truth of God’s Word.

-So, in summary, what is the proper way to study the Bible?
-First, through prayer and humility, we must rely on the Holy Spirit to give us understanding.
-Second, we should always study Scripture in its context, recognizing that the Bible explains itself.
-Third, we should respect the efforts of other Christians, past and present, who have also sought to properly study the Bible.
+So, in summary, the proper way to study the Bible is to prayerfully and humbly rely on the Holy Spirit to give us understanding; study verses in their context, recognizing that the Bible explains itself; and respect the efforts of other Christians, past and present, who have also sought to properly study the Bible.
 Remember, God is the author of the Bible, and He wants us to understand it.